alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/custom_blockstorage.markdown

 weight: 200
 ---

-Some times you might need to provide your own way to manage the storage.
-This is for example if you have a custom way to create, attach, format and mount it.
+Some times you might need to provide your own way to manage the storage lifecycle.
+This is for example if you have a custom way to create, attach, format, mount it.
 For that, you can provide every node of type `tosca.nodes.BlockStorage` with the `lifcycle` operation **`create`** and **`configure`**.
+And for the destroy process, you'll use the **`delete`** operation.

 {% highlight yaml %}
 alien.test.nodes.UbuntuBlockStorage: